OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--status-file**\  PATH

  PATH to the file where service status information will be kept between successive calls.
-Default to check_pgactivity.data in the same directory of the script.
+Default is to save check_pgactivity.data in the same directory as the script.

 \ **-t**\ , \ **--timeout**\  TIMEOUT

  Timeout to use (default: "30s").
 It can be specified as raw (in seconds) or as an interval.
-This timeout will be used as *statement_timeout* for psql and URL timeout for the *minor_version* service.
+This timeout will be used as ``statement_timeout`` for psql and URL timeout for the ``minor_version`` service.